Roman Schatz

-Roman Schatz (born 21 August 1960 in Überlingen, Baden-Württemberg, West Germany) is a German-born Finnish journalist and author.
+Roman Schatz (born 21 August 1960) is a German-born Finnish journalist and author.
+He was born in Überlingen, Baden-Württemberg, West Germany.
 He has written more than two dozen books, many of which have also been published in Germany.
 His first book was called From Finland with love – Suomesta rakkaudella.

 Schatz translates, gives talks, hosts events and writes columns for Finnish newspapers and magazines.
-He has hosted his own TV series (Toisten TV) and appeared on various other TV shows and in movies (e.g. The Border, Better than Andy, Rottatouille).
-Since 2013, Schatz has hosted his own radio show, Roman Schatzin Maamme-kirja, on Yle Radio 1 Finnish Broadcasting Company.
+He has hosted his own TV series, Toisten TV, and appeared on various other TV shows and in movies (e.g. The Border, Better than Andy, Rottatouille).
+Since 2013, Schatz has hosted his own radio show, Roman Schatzin Maamme-kirja, on Yle Radio 1 of the Finnish Broadcasting Company.

-Roman Schatz met the Finnish woman who would later become his first wife in Berlin in 1986.
+Schatz met the Finnish woman who would later become his first wife in Berlin in 1986.
 Later that same year he emigrated to Finland.
 In 2012, Schatz became a Finnish citizen and thus holds dual citizenship.

 Schatz has three children from two former marriages.
 He resides in Helsinki.